ashwinvis/myst-reader/README.md

 Without these settings, citations will not be processed by the plugin.

 It is not necessary to specify the `+citations` extension since it is enabled by default.
-However, if you were to disable citations by specifying `-citations` in `PANDOC_EXTENSIONS` or by setting `reader: markdown-citations` in your default file, citations will **not** work.
+However, if you were to disable citations by specifying `-citations` in `MYST_EXTENSIONS` or by setting `reader: markdown-citations` in your default file, citations will **not** work.

 You may write your bibliography in any format supported by MyST with the appropriate extensions specified.
 However, you **must** name the bibliography file the same as your post.